BennyE/avaya-cpaas-with-ale-omniswitch/README.md

-# avaya-cpaas-with-ale-omniswitch
+# Avaya OneCloud CPaaS with ALE OmniSwitch
-Unleash the power of Avaya CPaaS together with ALE OmniSwitch
+Unleash the power of Avaya OneCloud CPaaS together with ALE OmniSwitch